sunnysidedenver/swpc/README.md

+## INCREASING AUTOMATION FOR SYNOPTIC DRAWING & EVENTUALLY PHASING OUT IDL IMAGE TOOL FOR RE-SIZE AND PRINT

 # GOAL

 Improve forecast operations by phasing out the IDL "image" program to resize and print image files for the synoptic drawing.